Hubertcior/FivemCounter/README.md

 ## 📚 Installation

-Create folder in [qb] and put all files into it.
+-Create folder in [qb] and put all files into it.

-Open database and create database query
+-Open database and create database query

 ```MySQL
 CREATE TABLE IF NOT EXISTS player_counters (